dariocazzani/CarND-MPC-Project/README.md

 #### The timestep duration - `dt`

-MPC attempts to approximate a continuous function - the reference trajectory - by means of discrete baths between activations.
+MPC attempts to approximate a continuous function - the reference trajectory - by means of discrete paths between activations.
 The first logical value to try was `100 milliseconds` which is equal to the latency of the simulation.
 It all worked out, therefore no other values were tried.